antvis/AVA/sites/ava-site/docs/guide/data-wizard/intro.en.md

-DataWizard is a js/ts library for data processing and analysis.
-In the AVA framework, it is used to 'understand' and 'process' the input dataset.
-However, it can also be used independently to develop some data processing, analysis, statistics or data mocking functions.
+DataWizard is a js/ts library for data processing.
+In the AVA framework, it is used to understand and process the input dataset.
+However, it can also be used independently to develop some data processing, statistics or data mocking functions.

 <div align="center">
 <img src='https://gw.alipayobjects.com/zos/antfincdn/kP9ZgcHVyn/DataWizard%252520Framework.png' width="320" alt='DataWizard framework' />